 Shy bladder refers to the inability to provide a sufficient amount of urine for the drug test.
 In this case, a donor must remain at the clinic within view of the collector.
 The collector will encourage the donor to drink up to 40 oz. of water within 3 hours and try again.
 Leaving the clinic before finishing the test is reported as a refusal to test.

 If a donor refuses to test, the collector documents it as such.
 However, leaving the clinic before leaving a sample (as mentioned above) and failure to appear within a reasonable time as determined by you, the employer, are also considered test refusals.
 Failure to cooperate with any of the testing procedures or undergo a medical evaluation as directed by the MRO also result in a refusal.

 Off Temperature Samples

 Urine samples must be between 90-100 degrees.
 The collection cup measures amount and temperature of the sample.
-If urine measures outside of the range of acceptability, the donor is required to take a second, observed test.
-The collector sends both samples to the lab and the MRO determines whether or not drugs are detected in either sample.
-If either one tests positive for drugs, take the necessary action as outlined in your drug policy.
+If urine measures outside of the range of acceptability, the donor must take a second, observed test.
+The collector sends both samples to the lab.
+If either one tests positive for drugs, the MRO calls the donor to determine if there is a legal or medical reason for drug use.
+Take the necessary action as outlined in your drug policy for positive results.

 Adulterated or Substituted Samples

 If a collector finds irregularities in a donor’s sample, the donor will be asked to provide a 2nd sample.
-As in the case of an off-temperature sample, both are sent to the lab for the MRO’s inspection.
+The procedure is the same as for off-temperature samples.

 Reassure your employees there’s no need to feel afraid or ashamed.
 Drug testing ensures a safe workplace for everyone.